 - a.
 Paring or cutting of benign hyperkeratotic lesion (e.g., corn or callus); - b.
 Trimming of dystrophic and non-dystrophic nails; and - c.
-Debridement of nail(s) by any method(s).
+Debridement of nails by any method.

-7.9.17 Treatment for Tobacco Cessation
+6.9.17 Treatment for Tobacco Cessation

 The Plan covers expenses incurred when a member age 10 or older participates in a tobacco cessation program.
-Covered expenses include counseling, office visits, medical supplies, and drugs provided or recommended by a tobacco cessation program.
+Covered expenses include counseling, office visits, medical supplies, and medications provided or recommended by a tobacco cessation program.